holochain/holochain-rust/README.md

 **The following instructions are for developing Holochain Core or the HDK itself**

 There are two approaches to building and testing Holochain, using `make` or using `docker`:

+### Cargo make

+To install `cargo-make`, first [install cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).

+Then you can install `cargo-make`:

+`cargo install --force cargo-make`

+If it installs correctly you can check the version:

+`cargo make --version`

 ### Make (ubuntu and macOS only)